Skip to content

 Switching Environments

+Run Altium Developer: Select Environment from the Command Palette to switch the active A365 environment.
+Three environments are pre-configured (Dev, Uat, Prod).
 Switching environments clears the active workspace and workspace token.
-Run Altium 365: Select Workspace again after switching to pick a workspace in the new environment.
+Run Altium Developer: Select Workspace again after switching to pick a workspace in the new environment.

-You can define additional environments under the altium365.environments setting; each entry may override graphqlEndpoint, authEndpoint, tokenEndpoint, scopes, and audience.
+You can define additional environments under the altium365.environments setting; each entry may override graphqlEndpoint, authEndpoint, tokenEndpoint, scopes, audience, and appId.

 Remote scripts